vigata/petitoJPEG/README.md

 // or roll your own
 var myByteWriter = function() {
-    // write get's called everytime there is data available from the encoder
+    // write gets called every time there is data available from the encoder
     // array is a Uint8Array.
 The data to be written starts at the 'start' position
     // and there are 'count' bytes to write this.write = function( array, start, count ) {